Restaurant in New York City, United States

 Do I need a reservation at Sarabeth's Central Park South?

-Reservations can typically be secured with short notice, and walk-ins are often possible — which is notably uncommon for a restaurant at this address on Central Park South.
+Reservations can typically be secured with short notice, walk-ins are often possible — which is notably uncommon for a restaurant at this address on Central Park South.
 For weekend brunch, booking ahead is still worth doing, but this is not a venue where you'll be locked out weeks in advance.

 Is the food good at Sarabeth's Central Park South?

-The kitchen is consistent rather than ambitious — Sarabeth's built its reputation on pastries and preserves, and that identity still anchors the menu.
+The kitchen is consistent rather than ambitious — Sarabeth's built its reputation on pastries and preserves, that identity still anchors the menu.
 You won't leave disappointed, but you also won't be talking about the food afterward.
 For the same neighbourhood spend applied to a meal you'll actually remember, the competition on the Upper West Side offers stronger culinary returns.

 Save or rate Sarabeth's Central Park South on Pearl